Sebastian-Webster/mysql-memory-server-nodejs/README.md

 #### Requirements

 - Node.js >=16.6.0 or Bun >= 1.0.0
-- macOS 13+, Windows, or Linux (This package is only tested on Ubuntu 20.04, 22.04, 24.04, and Fedora 40.
-Other Linux distributions may or may not work at this time.)

-#### Requirements for downloaded MySQL versions

-The following requirements only apply if you intend to have `mysql-memory-server` download a version of MySQL to use instead of using an already installed version of MySQL on the system:

-Requirements for Windows:
-- `Microsoft Visual C++ 2019 Redistributable Package` needs to be installed

-Requirements for Linux:
-- The `libaio1` or `libaio1t64` package needs to be installed
-- If `libaio1` is not available but `libaio1t64` is, the `ldconfig` command needs to be available to run
-- The `tar` package needs to be installed

 #### Currently supported MySQL versions

 - ```mysql-memory-server``` can run MySQL versions 5.7.19 and newer
 - ```mysql-memory-server``` can download MySQL versions 5.7.19 - 9.2.0

+Extra system requirements apply when ```mysql-memory-server``` is downloading MySQL instead of running a version of MySQL that is already installed on the system.
+To see the requirements and learn more about the supported versions for download, [read the doc](https://github.com/Sebastian-Webster/mysql-memory-server-nodejs/blob/v1.9.0/docs/SUPPORTED_MYSQL_DOWNLOADS.md)

 ## Example Usage - Application Code